4W4I5/Semester-4-Notes/CNET 8 Mar, 2023.md

 		- MAC Addresses are used
 		- ARP facilitates this communication by providing a MAC address based on IP addresses
 			- Similar to DNS in working
+			- While sending packets through, MAC address of the sender and directly linked router is used while the IP stays the same

+- ARP Table
+	- Each host has on the LAN has a table
+		- IP/MAC datagram with the receivers unknown MAC is sent
+		- Receiver will respond in unicast with its MAC message